-In Program/Verify mode, the program memory, User IDs and the Configuration Words are programmed through serial communications.
+In Program/Verify mode the program memory, user IDs and the Configuration Words are programmed through serial communications.
 The ICSPDAT pin is a bidirectional I/O used for transferring the serial data and the ICSPCLK pin is the clock input.
-For more information on ICSP $^{\text{TM}}$, refer to the "PIC12(L)F1501/PIC16(L)F150X Memory Programming Specification" (DS41573).
+For more information on ICSPTM refer to the "PIC16(L)F157x Memory Programming Specification" (DS40001766).

-24.1 High-Voltage Programming Entry Mode
+25.1 High-Voltage Programming Entry Mode

-The device is placed into High-Voltage Programming Entry mode by holding the ICSPCLK and ICSPDAT pins low, then raising the voltage on MCLR/VPP to VIHH.
+The device is placed into High-Voltage Programming Entry mode by holding the ICSPCLK and ICSPDAT pins low then raising the voltage on MCLR/VPP to VIHH.

-24.2 Low-Voltage Programming Entry Mode
+25.2 Low-Voltage Programming Entry Mode

-The Low-Voltage Programming Entry mode allows the PIC® MCUs (Flash) to be programmed using VDD only, without high voltage.
-When the LVP bit of the Configuration Words is set to '1', the ICSP Low-Voltage Programming Entry mode is enabled.
+The Low-Voltage Programming Entry mode allows the PIC® Flash MCUs to be programmed using VDD only, without high voltage.
+When the LVP bit of Configuration Words is set to '1', the ICSP Low-Voltage Programming Entry mode is enabled.
 To disable the Low-Voltage ICSP mode, the LVP bit must be programmed to '0'.